-University Expectations for the Rank of Lecturer and Senior Lecturer
+University Expectations for the Rank of Lecturer, Senior Lecturer, and Principal Lecturer

-"In most cases, lecturers' and senior lecturers' primary responsibility is teaching and therefore [they] are expected to be highly effective teachers...
+In most cases, lecturers' and senior lecturers' primary responsibility is teaching and therefore [they] are expected to be highly effective teachers...
 The heavy teaching load of these individuals constitutes a full workload and offsets the absence of a full range of regular faculty responsibilities that normally rounds out the typical full undergraduate faculty workload at KSU.
-In rare cases, the responsibilities assigned to a lecturer or senior lecturer may be individualized and differ from the typical lecturer or senior lecturer workload described above.
+In rare cases, the responsibilities assigned to a lecturer or senior lecturer may be individualized and differ from the typical lecturer or senior lecturer workload that is focused on teaching.
 In such cases, the responsibilities must be specified in the FPA.
-Unless otherwise set forth in the Faculty Performance Agreement (FPA), there are no expectations for scholarship.
-Their service responsibilities may be limited to the minimum necessary to successfully teach their assigned courses..."
-(KSU Faculty Handbook, 3.6.B.)
+Unless otherwise set forth in the

-"...promotion of lecturers to senior lecturers are dependent on their performance in instruction and service as outlined in the FPA, as well as the programmatic needs and financial exigencies of the College and its units.
-Departments and colleges with non-tenure track lecturer faculty must incorporate into their guidelines the criteria for the promotion review for these faculty members."
+Faculty Performance Agreement (FPA), there are no expectations for scholarship.
+Their service responsibilities may be limited to the minimum necessary to successfully teach their assigned courses. "...promotion of lecturers to senior lecturers are dependent on their performance in instruction and service as outlined in the FPA, as well as the programmatic needs and financial exigencies of the College and its units.
+Departments and colleges with non- tenure track lecturer faculty must incorporate into their guidelines the criteria for the promotion review for these faculty members."
 (KSU Faculty Handbook, 3.6.B.)

-TPS Expectations for the Lecturer & Senior Lecturer
+TPS Expectations for the Lecturer, Senior Lecturer, & Principal Lecturer

-With teaching as their focus within the department (the position carries a 4/4 load or equivalent), the Lecturer and Senior Lecturer are evaluated on the evidence of highly effective and innovative teaching methodology and practice inside and outside the classroom environment and contributions to the department in the area of teaching, supervising, and mentoring.
+With teaching as their focus within the department (the position carries a 4/4 load or equivalent), the Lecturer, Senior Lecturer, and Principal Lecturer are evaluated on the evidence of highly effective and innovative teaching methodology and practice inside and outside the classroom environment and contributions to the department in the area of teaching, supervising, and mentoring.

-Scholarship Expectations for the Lecturer & Senior Lecturer
+Scholarship Expectations for the Lecturer, Senior Lecturer, & Principal Lecturer

-There are no expectations for scholarship associated with the rank of Lecturer and Senior Lecturer.
+There are no expectations for scholarship associated with the rank of Lecturer, Senior Lecturer, and Principal Lecturer beyond the scope of their negotiated FPA.
 The service responsibilities should be restricted to those necessary to successfully teach courses assigned to them and may include attending applicable departmental meetings and serving on relevant department committees.